LogoLogo

 • Compatibility: the SDK is compatible with iOS 13.0+ and was developed with Swift 5.10+.

-• Version management: the dependency declaration of: "0.1.1" ensures the use of a compatible version.
-Always check the official repository for the latest version.
+• Version management: Always check the official repository for the latest version.

 Via CocoaPods